Group relaxing mid-tour at Arrive Hotel (Chris Pardo, Architect)

 What is the price?

-The price for the popular daily scheduled tour is $95 per person, payable by cash, Visa or MasterCard.
+The price for the popular daily scheduled tour is $110 per person, payable by cash, Visa or MasterCard.
 Prices for high-demand holidays dates are $125 per person.

-Rates for group tours and step-on services vary.
+Rates for custom group tours and step-on services vary.

 What vehicle do you use?

-We tour in a clean, roomy, comfortable Honda minivan with leather seats, large windows and ample air conditioning.
-No microphones or loudspeakers; just a friendly, personal conversation with five or six guests.
+We tour in a comfortable Honda Odyssey minivan.
+No microphones or loudspeakers; just a friendly, personal conversation with no more than 5 fellow enthusiasts.

 Is the tour appropriate for children?

-In general, the answer is no. The tour is designed for curious adult learners and, as such, contains somewhat scholarly content regarding the history of modernist architecture and design.
-Kids with strong personal interest in architecture may find it fascinating, and a private tour can be modified for families, but the daily scheduled tour is recommended for mid teens and up.
+This tour is not recommended for children.
+It is designed for curious adult learners and, as such, contains somewhat scholarly content regarding the history of modernist architecture and design.
+Kids with strong personal interest in architecture may find it fascinating, but the daily tour is recommended for mid teens and up.